luigifreda/pyslam/README.md

 #### Dense reconstruction while running SLAM

 The SLAM back-end hosts a volumetric reconstruction pipeline.
 This is disabled by default.
 You can enable it by setting `kDoVolumetricIntegration=True` and selecting your preferred method `kVolumetricIntegrationType` in `pyslam/config_parameters.py`.
-At present, two methods are available: `TSDF` and `GAUSSIAN_SPLATTING` (see [pyslam/dense/volumetric_integrator_factory.py](pyslam/dense/volumetric_integrator_factory.py)).
+At present, the following methods are available:
+- `VOXEL_GRID`, `VOXEL_SEMANTIC_GRID`, `VOXEL_SEMANTIC_PROBABILISTIC_GRID`: Voxel grid implementations that leverage parallel spatial hashing, supporting both direct voxel hashing and indirect voxel-block hashing strategies.
+Parallel execution is managed using TBB, and the design accommodates both simple and semantic voxels.
+- `TSDF` (Truncated Signed Distance Function): It is able to return in output either a pointcloud or a mesh.
+- `GAUSSIAN_SPLATTING` (Incremental Gaussian splatting)

+See [pyslam/dense/volumetric_integrator_types.py](pyslam/dense/volumetric_integrator_types.py).
 Note that you need CUDA in order to run `GAUSSIAN_SPLATTING` method.
+Further information about the volumetric grid models is available [here](./cpp/volumetric/README.md).

 At present, the volumetric reconstruction pipeline works with:
 - RGBD datasets